Information for Researchers

 Spring cycle grants are funded based on scientific review.
 The following categories are available in the Spring Cycle.
 For eligibility and application information, please follow the category links below.

-Due to the impact of Covid-19 on fundraising, St. Baldrick’s will be only be offering Scholar and International Scholar grants in the 2022 Spring grant cycle.
-2023 announcements will be made when available.St.
+Due to the impact of Covid-19 on fundraising, St. Baldrick’s will be only be offering Scholar, International Scholar, and Research Grant in the 2023 Spring grant cycle.
+2024 announcements will be made when available.St.
 Baldrick’s Scholars

-- The two (2) year Scholar (Career Development) Award, with an option for three (3) additional years based on progress,is meant to help develop the independent research of highly qualified individuals still early in their careers.
+- The three (3) year Scholar (Career Development) Award, with an option for two (2) additional years based on progress, is meant to help develop the independent research of highly qualified individuals still early in their careers.
 Recipients are called St. Baldrick’s Scholars.
-Up to $110,000/year, two-year minimum.
+Up to $110,000/year, three-year minimum.

 - This three (3) year award, with an option for two (2) additional years based on progress, is to train researchers from low-and middle-income countries (as classified by the World Bank) to prepare them to fill specific stated needs in an area of childhood cancer research upon returning to their country of origin.
 Recipients are called St. Baldrick’s International Scholars.
 Up to $110,000/year, three-year minimum.

-- These grants are for specific one-year research projects which are hypothesis driven and may be either laboratory, clinical, or epidemiological in nature.
-Average grant will be $100,000 or less.
+- These grants are for specific research projects which are hypothesis driven and may be either laboratory, clinical, or epidemiological in nature.
+Grant will be $100,000/year for two years.

 - These grants are for specific one-year research projects which are hypothesis-driven and focus on areas related to the supportive care of children and adolescents with cancer.
 Applications are accepted from Ph.D., D.N.P., M.D./D.O. holders.
 Examples include but are not limited to: studies related to symptom clusters, patient-reported outcomes or quality of life, health communication, health promotion, and psychosocial support across the trajectory from diagnosis to survivorship or end-of-life care.
 Average grant will be $50,000 or less.